-‘Captain Marvel’ Spoilers: The Huge Post Credits Scene And What You Need To Know About It
+‘Captain Marvel’ Spoilers: The Huge Post-Credits Scene And What You Need To Know About It

 In the movie, audiences will see Goose swallow the Space Stone which was contained in the Tesseract.
 The final scene has Goose in Fury’s office and doing normal cat things before hacking up a hairball/Tesseract combination.

-Captain Marvel is going to change some history in the Marvel Cinematic Universe and it has already altered things for Rotten Tomatoes as Inquisitr reported.
-Now, one of the strongest characters in comic book history is getting her time on the screen and the post-credits scenes are leading straight into one of the biggest movies yet – Avengers: Endgame.
+Captain Marvel is going to change some history in the Marvel Cinematic Universe and it has already altered things for Rotten Tomatoes as The Inquisitr reported.
+Now, one of the strongest characters in comic book history is getting her time on the screen and the post-credits scenes are leading straight into one of the biggest movies yet — Avengers: Endgame.